qpalzmm22/FuzzingStudy/My_Fuzzer/README.md

 - In, Out files are in same path.
 - If compiled mode, we assume that all the gcno, gcda files are in same directory
 - If return code is not 0, we assume that it's a bug
 - We assume that user won't put weird input on path.
-(Doesn't do much of input verification) <= needs to be fixe
+(Doesn't do much of input verification) <= needs to be fix

--
+- For testing bc, copy all the source files to fuzzing dir.

 Q.